 Unlike the prospects of energy-intensive industry, long-term trends in transportation, households and service sector are more determined.
 The future will see more energy-efficient technologies in construction and appliances, widespread use of electric cars, electrification of transportation, and the use of heat pumps and air conditioners for heating and cooling.

 All this will require a significant amount of electricity, and it is therefore expected that the share of electricity in final energy consumption will significantly increase.
-These models shows that the potential of applying the existing renewable energy technologies in Ukraine is sufficient to meet the growing demand for electricity while simultaneously replacing outdated, worn out and environmentally hazardous facilities of the traditional power industry.
+These models show that the potential of applying the existing renewable energy technologies in Ukraine is sufficient to meet the growing demand for electricity while simultaneously replacing outdated, worn out and environmentally hazardous facilities of the traditional power industry.

 Major improvements in end-use energy efficiency and decarbonisation of the power sector are achievable, and economically feasible.
 When done correctly, Ukraine can effectively cut greenhouse gas emissions and deliver decent contribution for the global climate change mitigation efforts (see figure 2).